privacy-scaling-explorations/zk-eigentrust/client/README.md

   - `--action (add | remove)`: Defines the action to perform.
 You can choose to `add` a new member to a group or `remove` an existing member from it.
   - `--ic`: Provides the identity commitment of the participant you intend to add or remove from the group.
   - `--addr`: Specifies the participant's Ethereum address.
-- `compile`: Compiles all the `.sol` and `.yul` contracts available in the `assets` folder.
-For `.sol` contracts, it generates an ABI JSON file and a Rust binding file.
-For `.yul` smart contracts, it compiles Yul code into binary.
+- `compile`: Compiles the AttestationStation and stores the generated bindings.
 - `deploy`: Deploys all the contracts.
 - `proof`: Calculates the global scores, generates the zk proof and stores it in `et-proof.json` at the `assets` folder.
 - `scores`: Calculates the global scores and stores them in the `scores.csv` file within the `assets` folder.